chasejstokes/balance-text/data/README.md

 - [underOverText.csv](underOverText.csv): Cleaned data from participant responses to the survey in .csv form.
 - [underOverText.xlsx](underOverText.xlsx): Cleaned data from participant responses to the survey in .xlsx form.
-- [columnHeadings.md](columnHeadings.md): Column heading meanings for underOverText.
+- [columnHeadings.xlsx](columnHeadings.xlsx): Spreadsheet containing column heading meanings for underOverText.